vexip-ui/vexip-ui/README.md

 **English** | [中文 [含技术支持群]](./README.zh-CN.md)

-Vexip UI provides a series of out-of-box components.
+Vexip (pronounced `/ˈvesɪp/`) UI provides a series of out-of-box components.

 This library is using base on vue 3.0 with using **composition api**, and design and code components in the traditional way by Vue possible, fully **TypeScript**.